Antica Corte Pallavicina Restaurant and Relais, just a few miles from Parma, is one of the most awe-inspiring places I’ve ever visited.

 Truly, this is food of the gods, at least to my mother and me.
 Proof of my claim.

 Hold onto your seats, because in true Italian style, there’s more.
 Yes, we had to try the traditional ricotta and spinach tortelli.
-Remember we had been told they have to be bathed in butter and dried in Parmigiano cheese?
+Remember we had been told they have to be bathed in butter and dried in Parmesan cheese?
 Just look at this!
 They tasted even better than they looked, too.
 Delizioso!

 I wish I could have packed up a suitcase full of cured meat products before we left, but unfortunately, the US government takes issue with that.
 I’m going to censor myself here. 🤐

 We thanked Giovanni and the other staff for the most marvelous meal and made out way back out to the courtyard.

 Here you can see the restaurant where Chef Massimo Spigaroli and his team create their award winning menus in a gorgeous venue.